outpaddling/LPJS/README.md

 typical basic form, it's just a LAN with a manager node, a file server and some software to manage computing resources.
-You can make a cluster as complicated as you wish, but simple HPC clusters are both possible and useful.
+You can make a cluster as complicated as you wish, but simple HPC clusters can be highly effective at reducing computation time by orders of magnitude.

 Overly complex HPC tools present a barrier to learning and research for those who have no ready access to centralized HPC resources.